Can Folks with Diabetes Munch on Chips 'n' Salsa?

 Homemade or Store-Bought Snacks: Which Is Better, Dude?

-When it’s snack o’clock, doing it yourself really makes a difference.
-Taking control in the kitchen means you get to decide exactly what goes into your munchies.
-Go ahead and grab some whole-grain or multigrain tortillas—those give your body a bit more to work with thanks to the fiber boost.
-And while you’re at it, throw together your own dip.
-That way, you can crank up the flavor just how you like it and leave out any of the unnecessary extras that come with store-bought stuff.
-It’s all about making it your way from start to finish.
+When it’s snack o’clock, making it yourself changes everything.
+Taking charge in kitchen lets you decide exactly what goes into munchies.
+Grab some whole-grain or multigrain tortillas—they provide more staying power thanks to fiber content.
+While at it, whip up a fresh dip.
+That way, flavor can be dialed up just how you like it while skipping any unnecessary extras found in store-bought versions.
+It’s all about creating it your way from start to finish.

 Chill Low-Carb Swaps: